BrioniCo/m_project1/README.md

   * ### Introduction

-      - Located on the home page over the hero image is text that communicates the mission statement of the campaign.
+    * Located on the home page over the hero image is text that communicates the mission statement of the campaign.
-     -Beneath the text is a search bar with a drop-down selector that lists the words *no* *one* *is* and *home*.
+    * Beneath the text is a search bar with a drop-down selector that lists the words *no* *one* *is* and *home*.
 The intention of this is to further enhance the hard-hitting element of the campaign.
-     The placeholder message on the search bar tells the user to "Search for your (in) Dream(s) Home".
+    * The placeholder message on the search bar tells the user to "Search for your (in) Dream(s) Home".
-     There is also a link to the listings page embedded in the text:
+    * There is also a link to the listings page embedded in the text:

 ![Search bar](documentation/home-page_sml.png)